brennanfife/524-Final-Project/Introduction.md

 In the second model uses tradeoff to The second one is based on maximizing the sweet spot of each team.
 Here, the data was sythetically generated.

-In both of these models, we first provide the mathematical model we are using, then present the code.
-Finally, we provide additional results and remarks on how the model interprets the data, plus where the model could be improved.
+In both of these models, we first provide the mathematical models and present the corresponding code.
+Then, we examine the results, provide data interpretation, remarks and limitations on the models, and any possible improvements that could be made on our models.